mpetito/thinker-x400/diagnostics/tmc_uart_timeout.md

 The December 27 failure was caused by **insufficient CAN bus queue depth** (`txqueuelen=128` instead of `1024`).
 The fix was identified in commit `91221a6` but wasn't persisting across reboots.

-A systemd service has been created to ensure the fix is applied on every boot, before Klipper starts.
+Udev rules have been added as the primary mechanism to ensure the txqueuelen fix is applied both at boot and on USB reconnects, with a systemd service in place as a boot-time backup before Klipper starts.
 This should prevent future TMC UART timeout errors during long prints.

 The December 20 "verify_heater" failure may have also been caused by CAN bus issues affecting heater temperature readings, though this cannot be confirmed without additional data.